I have been investing in Mutual Funds in India for 16 years now, since 2005.

 This is recently seen in the performance of large cap funds where they failed to beat the Index.
 Mid caps are the only remaining playing field for fund managers.
 Small caps are anyway risky in India and with the present COVID situation breaking the economy, small caps will be further illiquid or many companies will go out of business.

 The above reasoning are not my own, but has been proven over time in the US.
-Jack Bogle, the founder of Vanguard and the father of Index Investing had predicted this shift in the US long time back.
+John C. Bogle, the founder of Vanguard and the father of Index Investing had predicted this shift in the US long time back.

 The same principles today are very apparent in India, although some experts are still trying to justify costly (expense ratio of 2% or more) actively managed funds for their own commissions.